Skip to main content

 7. Night Before Christmas in Downtown Guntersville

-Downtown Guntersville’s main shopping event is planned for December 2 from 4 until 8 p.m.
+Downtown Guntersville’s main shopping event is planned for December 6 from 10 a.m. until 7 p.m.
 All shops will be open as well as free entertainment for the children in your lives including train rides, face painting and more!
 Attendees can also see a live Bethlehem, too!

 9. Festival of Trees

 The Guntersville Museum has some of the most beautiful display of Christmas trees.
 Each year local organizations bring their own Christmas trees and decorate them to a theme.
-This year the display will be open from November 16 until December 31.
+This year the display will be open from November 21 until January 5.
 This is free to the public.

 10. Christmas Play at the Whole Backstage